Hari0701/vid-downloadr/README.md

   python main.py
   ```

-- **Access the Interface:**

-  Open your web browser and navigate to `http://localhost:8000` to access the Media Fetcher interface.

 ### Troubleshooting

 - If you encounter any issues during setup, ensure all dependencies are installed correctly and check for any error messages in the terminal.